-Meet Natalie Wilson, creator of High Heal Diaries.
-Mother of three, wife, entrepreneur, and a three-time breast cancer survivor.
-When Natalie’s husband retired from a 17-year career in professional baseball, she decided that she needed to add more to her life in addition to her important role as mother and wife.
-Instinctively, she knew she had more to give.
+Natalie is proud to be a mother of three, wife, entrepreneur and three-time breast cancer survivor.
+When Natalie’s husband retired from a 17-year career in professional baseball, she knew she had more to give and seized the opportunity to expand her own role.

-Unbelievably, Natalie continues to find time to dabble in all of her trained fields, while being a very doting mom who is active in her children’s lives, and a supportive wife.
-Added to this, she deals daily with the pain of the unsolved homicide of her younger sister, Aisha, back in 2003.
-Her sister’s death is a part of her own personal diary that will never be closed.
+Unbelievably, Natalie continues to find time to dabble in all her passions and career fields.
+Not to mention, a very doting mom active in her children’s lives, and a supportive wife.
+Added to this, she deals constantly with the pain of the unsolved homicide of her younger sister, Aisha in 2003 – a chapter in her own personal diary that will never be closed.

-Natalie believes we are beautiful and powerful, and can conquer anything when our minds, bodies and souls are ready to do so.
-Let us put on our high heels and walk our way into others’ lives to help them HEAL as well.
+Natalie believes we are all beautiful and powerful and can conquer anything when our minds, bodies and souls are ready to do so.
+Let’s put on our high heels and walk our way into other people’s lives to help them heal as well.